 Unlike at recent games, the athletes at Chamonix 1924 entered the Opening Ceremony in sportswear – as required by the rules of the day – and many marched with their equipment, such as skis and hockey sticks, over their shoulders.

-Check out the celebrations tonight at La Lucerne, next to the ice hockey rink where the local Chamois play regularly.
-Just opposite, by the start of the cross-country pistes, you can also snap a photo on the original winners podium!
+Check out the celebrations tonight at La Lucerne, next to the ice hockey rink where the local ice hockey team plays regularly.
+Just opposite, by the start of the cross-country pistes, you can also snap a photo on the original winners’ podium!